i574n/vault/data/ai/chatgpt.md

 For our chats, even though the questions use en-US, do output in pt-BR for most answers, only switching to en-US when specifically requested in the input.

+Instead of markdown text with headings and lists, output everything using .toml format (inside a large code block), correctly modeling the domain for each prompt.

+The toml elements and connections might get complex depending on the input.
+Imagine you'll be parsed by recursive discriminated union relationships (F# sum types mutual by the and keyword).
+Focus in being graph-like, with concise top-level information.

 ---
 ---